A logical approach to exceptional LSAT results

 Why should I hire you over a bigger name tutoring company?

-When you buy sessions from a big name, the highest level of product you receive is one-on-one sessions with an individual tutor who probably has similar qualifications to Nirasean.
-With Foundations, you pay a little less and get a lot more: a holistic approach to logical thinking with a particularly dedicated an enthusiastic tutor.
+With Foundations, you pay a little less and get a lot more: a robustly methodical approach to logical thinking with a particularly dedicated and enthusiastic tutor.
 It’s basically a much better deal.

 I’m convinced.
 How many sessions should I book?